-Figure~\ref{fig:LP_statistics} shows the results present in Table~\ref{tab:label_propagation_performance}, relative to the supervised label propagation framework described in Section~\ref{sec:propagation} evaluated independently for each of the $200$ prompts across all ten models.
-Given that many prompts exhibit substantial class imbalance, as exhibited in the distribution of hallucination rates across the dataset, F1-score provides a more robust assessment of classification quality than raw accuracy, as it accounts for both precision and recall without being inflated by the prediction of majority classes.
+\bfheading{Further Details on the Label-Propagator Performance} Figure~\ref{fig:LP_statistics} reports the per-model breakdown behind Table~\ref{tab:label_propagation_performance}, evaluated independently for each of the $200$ prompts across all ten models.
+Given that many prompts exhibit substantial class imbalance---as visible in the distribution of hallucination rates across the dataset---F1-score provides a more robust assessment of classification quality than raw accuracy, since it accounts for both precision and recall without being inflated by majority-class prediction.
 The boxplots reveal consistently high performance across both metrics, with median accuracy values ranging from approximately $0.85$ to $0.95$ and F1-scores spanning a similar range.
-Notably, \MISTRAL and \DEEPSEEK, demonstrate both high median performance and low variability, while \PHI\ exhibits the widest spread in both metrics, consistent with the findings from the training size analysis.
+Notably, \MISTRAL and \DEEPSEEK display both high median performance and low variability, while \PHI exhibits the widest spread in both metrics, consistent with the findings from the training-size analysis.